abhay-0912/3d-ai-assistant/README.md

 # 3D AI Assistant with Autonomous Agents

 An intelligent, visually immersive AI assistant that combines conversational capabilities with a 3D web interface.
-The assistant decomposes user inputs into subtasks, assigns them to specialized AI agents (like researcher, reviewer, coder), and visualizes the flow using a .glb 3D model in real-time.
+The assistant decomposes user inputs into subtasks, assigns them to specialised AI agents (like researcher, reviewer, coder), and visualises the flow using a .glb 3D model in real-time.

 ## Core Features

-- **3D Visualization:** Built with `Three.js` and `.glb` model support.
+- **3D Visualisation:** Built with `Three.js` and `.glb` model support.
 - **Conversational AI:** Integrates with Mistral API for natural language understanding.
 - **Multi-Agent System:** Includes domain-specific agents (e.g., Researcher, Developer, Reviewer).
 - **Backend Logic:** Powered by Python (Flask/FastAPI compatible) for managing agents and orchestration.